 Campground Overview:

-From Highway 70 east of Safford approximately 50 miles, travel into New Mexico to just beyond milepost 5.
-Take the dirt access road on your right for 12 miles, following the signs to the Rockhound Area.
+From Highway 70, travel east of Safford for approximately 50 miles and continue into New Mexico.
+Just beyond milepost 5, turn right onto the signed dirt access road.
+Follow this road for roughly 12 miles to reach the Round Mountain Rockhound Area.

 Campground at a Glance